jjamaltwin/webapi-challenge/README.md

 - [x] Mention two parts of Express that you learned about this week.

-    I learned that the purpose of the server is to listen for request, and then perform whatever the action required to satisfy the specific request.
+    I learned that the purpose of the server is to listen for request, and then perform whatever the action required to satisfy the specific request. , if our server receives a GET request at ‘/foobar  we use a route to define the appropriate functionality for that HTTTP verb(GET) and a path (/foobar)

-    Express use app.get() to register routes to match GET requests.
+    HTTP follows a one request-one response cycle.
+Each client expects exactly one response per request, and each server should only send a single response back to the client per request.

 - [x] Describe Middleware?